Ore Mountains

-The nature of the Ore Mountains has been intensively shaped by human intervention and has created a diverse cultural landscape.
-In particular, mining with its tips, dams, ditches and sinkholes directly shaped the landscape and the habitats of plants and animals in many places.
+The Ore Mountains have been intensively reshaped by human intervention and a diverse cultural landscape has developed.
+Mining in particular, with its tips, dams, ditches and sinkholes, directly shaped the landscape and the habitats of plants and animals in many places.
 The region was also the setting of the earliest stages of the early modern transformation of mining and metallurgy from a craft to a large-scale industry, a process that preceded and enabled the later Industrial Revolution.

 The higher altitudes from around 500 m above sea level on the German side belong to the Ore Mountains/Vogtland Nature Park – the largest of its kind in Germany with a length of 120 km.
 The eastern Ore Mountains are protected landscape.
-Other smaller areas on the German and Czech side are protected as nature reserves and natural monuments.
+Other smaller areas on the German and Czech sides are protected as nature reserves and natural monuments.
 On the ridges there are also several larger raised bogs that are only fed by rainwater.
 The mountains are popular for hiking and there are winter sports areas at higher elevations.
 In 2019, the region became a UNESCO World Heritage Site.